Stochastic conformal flows in even dimensions: Dirichlet form analysis

+To analyze these processes, we will use a few more facts about the correspondence between Hunt processes and Dirichlet forms.
+In the next proposition we refer to certain processes as additive functionals.
+This is a certain class of processes which we will cite results about, but will not work with directly and so do not need a precise definition for.
+We refer the reader to Appendix A.2 and Chapter 5 of \cite{FOT11} for background on these processes.

-\begin{proposition}[\cite{FOT11}, Chapter 5] Let $(\Omega, \CF, (z_t)_{t \in [0, \infty]}, (P_z)_{z \in X})$ be a Hunt process associated to a regular Dirichlet form $\CE$, and suppose $u: X \to \R$ is continuous. \begin{enumerate}[(i)] \item The process is a continuous additive functional which decomposes uniquely as where $S^{[u]}$ is a finite-energy martingale additive functional and $N^{[u]}$ is a zero-energy continuous additive functional.
-Here the energy of an additive functional $(A_t)_{t \geq 0}$ is given by \item There is a one-to-one correspondence, called the Revuz correspondence, between (equivalence classes of) positive continuous additive functionals and a certain class of measures on $X$ depending on $\CE$. \item The Revuz measure of the quadratic variation of $S^{[u]}$ satisfies \item Suppose that $\CE (u, v) = \nu (v)$ for all $v$ in a special standard core of $\CE$, and that $\nu$ can be written as $\nu_1 - \nu_2$ where $\nu_i$ is the Revuz measure of $A_i$.
-Then $N^{[u]} = A_2 - A_1$. \end{enumerate} \end{proposition}
+\begin{proposition}[\cite{FOT11}, Chapter 5] Let $(\Omega, \CF, (z_t)_{t \in [0, \infty]}, (P_z)_{z \in X})$ be a Hunt process associated to a regular Dirichlet form $\CE$, and suppose $u \in D[\CE]$. \begin{enumerate}[(i)] \item The process is a continuous additive functional which decomposes uniquely as where $S^{[u]}$ is a finite-energy martingale additive functional and $N^{[u]}$ is a zero-energy continuous additive functional.
+Here the energy of an additive functional $(A_t)_{t \geq 0}$ is given by \item To each positive continuous additive functional $A$, there is an associated measure $\mu_A$, called its \emph{Revuz measure}.
+If $A^1$ and $A^2$ have the same Revuz measure, then they are equivalent in the sense that for each $t > 0$, they are almost surely equal for $m$-almost every initial condition. \item The Revuz measure of the quadratic variation of $S^{[u]}$ satisfies \end{enumerate} \end{proposition}

 The Revuz correspondence will allow us to find explicit formulas for one-dimensional projections of our Hunt processes.
-Using the SDEs \ref{nqf-sde} and \ref{qf-sde}, we can find similar formulas that weak solutions to NQF and LQF must obey.
+Using the SDEs \eqref{nqf-sde} and \eqref{qf-sde}, we can find similar formulas that weak solutions to NQF and LQF must obey.
 Showing that these are the same will prove Theorem \ref{main-theorem}.

-This general proof strategy is essentially the same one adopted by \cite{DS22} for the two-dimensional case, and several of the steps mentioned above will carry over from their setting to the present one with minimal modification.
+This general proof strategy is essentially the same one used by \cite{DS22} for the two-dimensional case, and several of the steps mentioned above will carry over from their setting to the present one with minimal modification.
 We will indicate when this is the case.

-\subsection{Construction of the Dirichlet Form}
+\subsection{Construction of the Dirichlet form}